jxiw/Model-Checking-Firefighter-Robot/README.md

 1. Using Petri Nets to describe our system.
 2. Design the BIP model and define structural operational semantics of our robot system.
 3. Prove the safety and functionality of our system.
-4. Implement our model or using it to generate executable code.
+4. Implement our model and using it to generate executable code.

 Reference:
 [BIP Tools](http://www-verimag.imag.fr/The-BIP-Design-Flow.html)